tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 I'll try to be inclusive so that non-techies can still understand the examples

 I'll describe the theory, use in the tech industry, and a peek of how technology and big data is used to augment its efficiency.
+- <a href="#examples-of-price-discrimination-in-tech">If you just want to skip to examples</a>
+- <a href="#how-tech-improves-price-discrimination">if you want to skip to price discrimination with tech</a>

 \**The word "same" may not be literal, but effectively the same.
 For example, a super-sized big-mac and a regular big-mac are different, but they are basically the same thing*